Category: Uncategorized

 I’m a little concerned about this.

 Made the Mountain Brew this afternoon.
 This, for those who haven’t been paying attention, is a batch of beer where a crud-load of the fermentable sugars come from 2.5 gallons of Mountain Dew.
 That’s 24 cans, or approximately half the fluid volume of the batch.
-Supposedly, the yeasts don’t eat the caffeine either, resulting in . . . → Read More: Good weekend
+Supposedly, the yeasts don’t eat the caffeine either, resulting in a poor man’s “red bull vodka” or whatever the kids are drinking these days to combine uppers and downers.
+It was a simple batch, and it didn’t even try to boil over.
+Nice beer.
+Sit.
+Stay.
+It’s fermenting now.
+I decided to hold off on the other batch because the kitchen was just too damn hot.

 Ran too far.
 Now I ache.
 All y’all psycho supermarathon runners can go talk amongst yourselves for a while.
 Eight miles is far for me.